-The museum's Trustees oversee the running of the museum and work in partnership with the volunteers and local community.
+The museum's Trustees and staff oversee the running of the museum and work in partnership with the volunteers and local community.

 Jennifer is an experienced museum professional.
 She completed her first degree in Archaeology and Anthropology at Durham University in 2002 and then went on to study Heritage Management.
 Jennifer is also an Associate Member of the Museums Association.
 She has worked at the Fitzwilliam Museum in Cambridge before taking on her current role as Curator of Whittlesey Museum.
 In her spare time she acts as a mentor to museums which do not employ a museum professional.